-2. Maintain a place of business in this state designated as its registered office; and insurance company upon whom any process, notice, or demand may be served.
+2. Maintain a place of business in this state designated as its registered office; and

-3. Appoint a resident registered agent to accept service of process and to otherwise act on its behalf in this state.
-Whenever the registered agent cannot with reasonable diligence be found at the registered office of the captive insurance company, the Insurance Commissioner shall be deemed an agent of the captive
+Appoint a resident registered agent to accept service of 3.
+1 8 process and to otherwise act on its behalf in this state.
+Whenever 1 9 the registered agent cannot with reasonable diligence be found at 2 0 the registered office of the captive insurance company, the 2 1 Insurance Commissioner shall be deemed an agent of the captive 2 2 insurance company upon whom any process, notice, or demand may be 2 3 served.
+2 4 a. the amount and liquidity of its assets relative to the risks to be assumed,